keeganbrycegrey/Herald-rover/README.md

 - The hazard node is geometric only and cannot identify object semantics without a camera and vision model.
 - There is no INA219 current telemetry, so motor stalls require video or other external review.
 - The fixed-frontier selector chooses the largest frontier cluster, not necessarily the closest one.

-The code has not been verified on the physical rover in this archive.
-Confirm wiring, calibration, power, serial communication, and emergency-stop behavior before field operation.